Giuseppe7887/arduino-morse-converter/README.md

 ```

 Once you have the souce code you just need to copy and run it on
-an IDE that support mycropython, such as Thonny or Arduino for Mycropython
+an IDE that support Micropython, such as Thonny or Arduino for Micropython